majacQ/liveperson_devcenter/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 As an example, assume you have three domains A, B and C, and domain B is your primary domain.
 The consumer says, “I want to disconnect from Acme Telecommunications.”
 This matches an intent in domain A with a 90% confidence score, an intent in domain B with a 60% confidence score, and an intent in domain C with a 20% confidence score.
 In this case, the intent in domain B is considered the best matched intent even though it’s confidence score is lower than that for the intent in domain A. This is because domain B is your primary domain, and the scores for the intents in both domains A and B are at least GOOD scores.
 If the match to the intent in domain B were 59% (FAIR PLUS), then the intent in domain A would be considered the best intent match.

 {: .important}
 The designation of a domain as primary affects only intent matching as it relates to the intent tracking data that’s gathered for display on the Analyze page within Intent Manager.
 It does **not** affect intent matching in any other way.
-For example, it does **not** affect Conversation Builder/third-party bots, KnowledgeAI, Agent Assist, etc. Respectively, the designation of a primary domain plays no role in intent matching when it comes to determining a dialog to start for the consumer, a knowledge base article to send to the consumer, a knowledge base and/or bot to recommend to an agent, etc.
+For example, it does **not** affect Conversation Builder/third-party bots, KnowledgeAI, Conversation Assist, etc. Respectively, the designation of a primary domain plays no role in intent matching when it comes to determining a dialog to start for the consumer, a knowledge base article to send to the consumer, a knowledge base and/or bot to recommend to an agent, etc.

 ### Intents